gkaf89/NCC-Trainings/Courses/docs/openmp/preparation.md

  ```

 #### 11. Similarly for the hands-on session, we need to do the node reservation:
+ - 11.1 For example, reservation
   ```
   $ salloc -A p200117 --res intro_openmp --partition=cpu --qos default -N 1 -t 02:30:00
   ```

-- ??? "check if your reservation is allocated"
+    ??? "check if your reservation is allocated"
         ```
         [u100490@login03 ~]$ salloc -A p200117 --res intro_openmp --partition=cpu --qos default -N 1 -t 02:30:00
         salloc: Pending job allocation 296848
         salloc: job 296848 queued and waiting for resources
         salloc: job 296848 has been allocated resources
         salloc: Granted job allocation 296848
         salloc: Waiting for resource configuration
         salloc: Nodes mel2131 are ready for job
         ```

 #### 12. We will continue with our Hands on exercise
  - 12.1 For example, `Hello World` example, we do the following steps: